 - Most Freezones require you to rent around 8-10 sqm per employee and the office space should be taken in the appropriate Freezone.
 Therefore, Freezone office space can be expensive with typical costings anywhere from AED 1,500/- per sqm.
 In the mainland, staff who do not have job titles that require them to work in the office and are on site, will not count against the office space allowance – this means mainland companies can keep office space to a minimum where staff are on site or working from outside the office.

 What activities can I undertake on the DMCC Dual Licence?

 - Only certain activities can be obtained on the Dual Licence.

 - The activities must match those of the parent Freezone company.

-- Any activities that require special regulatory approvals can not be added to the Dual Licence – for example Ministry of Health, Training activities, Food Authority, Youth and Sports, Trading, Import & Export – these cannot be added to a Dual Licence.
+- Any activities that require special regulatory approvals cannot be added to the Dual Licence – for example Ministry of Health, Training activities, Food Authority, Youth and Sports, Trading, Import & Export.

-- In practice that means that the Dual Licence can only contain general consultancy and similar general type, non-regulated activities.
+- In practice this means that the Dual Licence can only contain general consultancy and similar general, non-regulated activities.

 What are the Office Rental Considerations within DMCC & Mainland using a DMCC Dual Licence Permit?

-- Even if these new staff are working in another mainland office location or on site, the Freezone authority will normally still require the company to rent larger space within the Freezone (at a normal rate of about 10 sqm per new visa) therefore the costs of renting the office space in the Freezone will increase with staff numbers and can become considerable, effectively doubling up the rent required.
-Some Freezones may give special dispensation where you can show that some staff are not working in the Freezone office.
+- Even if staff are working in another mainland office location or on site, the Freezone authority will normally still require the company to rent larger space within the Freezone (at a normal rate of about 10 sqm per new visa) therefore the cost of renting the office space in the Freezone will increase with staff numbers and can become considerable.
+Some Freezones may give special dispensation if the company can show that some staff are not working within the Freezone office.